Cardiomyopathy in dogs: Signs, causes and treatment

 Hypertrophic Cardiomyopathy

-Hypertrophic cardiomyopathy is a heart disease characterised by the thickening and stiffening of the walls of the heart muscle, leaving the heart chambers smaller than normal.
+Hypertrophic cardiomyopathy is very rare in dogs.
+It is characterised by the thickening and stiffening of the walls of the heart muscle, leaving the heart chambers smaller than normal.
 This can lead to the decrease of blood flow and volume, an accumulation of fluid in the chest and lungs, and the formation of blood clots.
-Hypertrophic cardiomyopathy is much rarer in dogs than dilated cardiomyopathy.

 Symptoms of cardiomyopathy